top of page

 President and Artistic Director, Viola

-Catherine Beeson (President and Artistic Director, Viola) has served as a Teaching Artist and as a performer with the Colorado Symphony, New York Philharmonic, Friends of Chamber Music - Denver, Lenape Chamber Ensemble (PA), Lincoln Center's Mostly Mozart Festival Orchestra, Santa Fe Pro Music Chamber Orchestra, Mainly Mozart Festival Orchestra (San Diego) and Loon Lake Live.
+Catherine Beeson (President and Artistic Director, Viola) has served as a Teaching Artist and as a performer with Colorado Symphony, New York Philharmonic, Friends of Chamber Music - Denver, Lenape Chamber Ensemble (PA), Festival Orchestra of Lincoln Center, Santa Fe Pro Music Chamber Orchestra, Mainly Mozart Festival Orchestra (CA) and Loon Lake Live.
 In addition to her artistic administrator role with Loon Lake Live, Catherine has served in administrative roles as Director of Education and Community Engagement at the Colorado Symphony, Artistic Director of Ensemble Faucheux, Executive Director of the Longmont Symphony Orchestra, and as a speaker, workshop facilitator, and consultant to education, chamber music, and symphonic organizations.
 Catherine is a proud advocate for inclusion practices in the musical arts, lately focusing on concert and performance opportunities for the neurodiverse community.
 She enjoys connecting diverse groups of people through community and school residency programs that encourage music composition and performance.
 In service to this, Catherine has designed and published teachers' guides and lesson plans to support the education and outreach endeavors of the New York Philharmonic, Colorado Symphony, Up Close and Musical orchestra (Denver) and Friends of Chamber Music (Denver).
 Catherine has also been a facilitator for adult lectures through Osher Lifelong Learning Institute, led workshops at the Colorado Music Educators' Association conference, and presented as a panelist at the League of American Orchestras conferences and at Denver Comic Con.
 Catherine serves on the board of The Primavera Fund, a Philadelphia based organization offering support to develop young musicians into agents of change in communities as future performers, teachers, leaders, and role models.
-Catherine has just completed a year of study and growth in the inaugural cohort of the Anne Parsons Leadership Program, a mentorship and training program led by the League of American Orchestras.
-Believe it or not, Catherine has spare time during which she enjoys being outside, playing board games, reading, and having random adventures.
-This summer, just like all the rest of the summers previous and hence, you can find Catherine on Saturday mornings at the Saranac Lake Farmers Market very likely salivating over a Triple Green Jade Farm cardamom raisin bun.
+Catherine also completed a year of study and growth in the inaugural cohort of the Anne Parsons Leadership Program, a mentorship and training program led by the League of American Orchestras.
+Beeson has a new podcast - The Pants Quandary - which is neither about music nor about pants.
+Check it out if you’re into hearing from ordinary people who do extraordinary things with their time as they navigate life with curiosity and creativity.
+Yay!
+Adulting! :) Believe it or not, Catherine has spare time during which she enjoys playing board games, reading, being outside, and having random adventures.
+This summer, just like all the rest of the summers previous and hence, you can find Catherine on Saturday mornings at the Saranac Lake Farmers Market shopping for the yummiest possible things even if it's pouring rain.

 catherine-beeson